lucianoayres/tensorflow-js-image-classifier/README.md

 ## Usage

 The project includes sample images that you can use to test the application.
 These images are located in the ./sample-images folder.
-Please ensure that each image is in PNG format and dimensions of 28x28 pixels.
+Please ensure that each image is in PNG format.

 To run the JavaScript code in the application, you need to run a local web server.
 This is necessary because certain web browsers enforce security restrictions that prevent JavaScript code from accessing local files directly.